20174376/code-for/README.md

 ## Re-ranking

-After getting the file, you can use Classfication\score.py to score the candidate sentence.
+After getting the file, you can use Classfication\score.py to score the candidate sentence, but change the "file_path".

 ## Evaluate files

-Just use evaluate.py for it.
+Before the evaluation, for the sampling strategy (Top-k, Top-p and Typical-p), it is necessary to combine the files first.
+You can refer to combinefile.py.
+Then you can use evaluate.py for it.
 Change parameters as required.
 Remember change "--manyflag" to True and "--numbercount" to number of candidate sentences you returned for each original sentence, if you want to re-rank.

 # Positive Reframing Score